 The occupation of medical scientists (not including epidemiologists) ranks the highest among life, physical and social science occupations, tying for 10th with architects (not including landscape and naval).
 Though the number of medical scientists in this occupation classification grew by almost 20,000 (more than 19%) between 2014 through 2018, the growth rate is expected to slow into 2028, following the trend across many STEM jobs.
 The BLS predicts that the occupation will grow by only about 8% over the coming 10 years, well behind many other computer & mathematical occupations.

 The Bureau of Labor Statistics (BLS) defines science, technology, engineering and math (STEM) occupations as including computer & mathematical, architecture & engineering, and life & physical science occupations, as well as managerial and postsecondary teaching occupations related to those functional areas and sales occupations requiring scientific or technical knowledge at the postsecondary level.
 For the purpose of this report, we considered only occupations falling under the first three categories.
 Of the total 808 BLS defined occupations, 85 are part of those three categories.

 To find which STEM jobs are growing the fastest, we compared those occupations across the following four metrics:

-- Five-year percentage growth.
+- Four-year percentage growth.
 Data comes from the Bureau of Labor Statistics and is for 2014 through 2018.

-- Five-year growth in number of workers.
+- Four-year growth in number of workers.
 Data comes from the Bureau of Labor Statistics and is for 2014 through 2018.

 - 10-year expected percentage growth.
 Data comes from the Bureau of Labor Statistics and is for 2018 through 2028.